dapr/docs/concepts/actor/enable_actor_pattern.md

 ## Messaging

-When enabled, each dapr sidecar has a designated reliable message queue.
-This allows the sidecar to sequentialize requests to a specific actor id. dapr supports at-least-once delivery and exact-once delivery within a configurable time window.
+When enabled, each Dapr sidecar has a designated reliable message queue.
+This allows the sidecar to sequentialize requests to a specific actor id.
+Dapr supports at-least-once delivery and exact-once delivery within a configurable time window.
 Please see [reliable messaging](TBD) for more details.

 Reliable messing is not used for direct invocations.
 In such a case, user code is expected to handle response errors and retry the request as needed.

 ## State Management

-All state access are encapsulated in a **state provider**. dapr expects a state provider to offer state partitioning for scale and replication for high availability and reliability.
+All state access are encapsulated in a **state provider**.
+Dapr expects a state provider to offer state partitioning for scale and replication for high availability and reliability.

-Because all requests to an actor instance are routed to the same dapr service instance, the user code can use local variables as local caches of its state.
+Because all requests to an actor instance are routed to the same Dapr service instance, the user code can use local variables as local caches of its state.

-When dapr routes an actor instance to a new dapr service instance, it invokes the **/state** endpoint so that the actor instance can restore state from the state store.
+When Dapr routes an actor instance to a new Dapr service instance, it invokes the **/state** endpoint so that the actor instance can restore state from the state store.

 ## Partition Table

-dapr uses different strategies to manage and use the partition table for different scenarios.
-Although partition table doesn’t sit on active data path, dapr tries to employ any possible optimizations to minimize the overheads of table management and lookups.
+Dapr uses different strategies to manage and use the partition table for different scenarios.
+Although partition table doesn’t sit on active data path, Dapr tries to employ any possible optimizations to minimize the overheads of table management and lookups.

 ### Skipping the table

-If an dapr service is stateless, and if only direct invocation is needed, the partition table is skipped.
+If an Dapr service is stateless, and if only direct invocation is needed, the partition table is skipped.
 In this case, requests to actor instances are distributed by the service load balancer.

-If an dapr service is stateless, and is known to have light traffic so that messaging system partition is not needed, the table can also be skipped even when reliable messaging is used, because all dapr instances will simply compete for the latest messages from the same partition.
+If an Dapr service is stateless, and is known to have light traffic so that messaging system partition is not needed, the table can also be skipped even when reliable messaging is used, because all Dapr instances will simply compete for the latest messages from the same partition.

-If dapr services have stable identifiers (i.e. doesn’t change when restarted or relocated), and both the possible range of actor Ids and all dapr service ids are known, a predefined algorithm can be used to decide actor partitions instead of looking up the partition table.
+If Dapr services have stable identifiers (i.e. doesn’t change when restarted or relocated), and both the possible range of actor Ids and all Dapr service ids are known, a predefined algorithm can be used to decide actor partitions instead of looking up the partition table.
 However, in such a case, dynamic partitioning is not allowed.

 ### Range-only table